Monthly Archives: February 2011

 - What talents/competences/passions/convictions do future participants have?
 How will these help or hinder learning?

-- What are the (preferred) learning styles of the participants?
+- How would you describe the style of the participants?

 - What is their experience and background?

 - What would they enjoy/dislike from a learning solution?

 - What is the current situation of those that learn?
 Are there any obvious opportunities or threats for learning?

 To be successful in both implementation and measurement of the learning solution, you need to have quality goals to work towards.
 Consider the following:

 - What should participants know or be able to do after the learning and under what conditions?